bytedance/libtpa/README.md

 application accelerated by libtpa is affected, none other workloads would be affected.

-Having said that, it requires some special support from NIC.
-Section Requirements gives a bit more information about that.

-# Requirements

-Due to the novel design described above (to just accelerate some specific TCP connections), libtpa requires [flow bifurcation](https://doc.dpdk.org/guides/howto/flow_bifurcation.html) support from NIC.

-Most NICs have flow bifurcation support with the help of SR-IOV.
-But they require some internal DPDK/Linux patches (or even firmwares) to satisfy the libtpa needs.

-On the other hand, Mellanox NIC has native flow bifurcation support that doesn't require SR-IOV.
-More importantly, it doesn't require any internal stuff.
-Libtpa works well with Mellanox NIC just with the upstream DPDK.

-Therefore, libtpa currently only supports Mellanox NIC.

 # What's Next

 You might want to check below docs for more detailed information: